 We commonly hear claims that men are naturally more muscular and physically intimidating than women.
 “It’s a biological fact,” someone might say.
 If that were true, though, we wouldn’t have to work so incredibly hard to make it so.

 @IllMakeItMyself sent in this great example of the way in which we are pushed to force our bodies into a gender binary that we pretend is natural.
 On the upper right part of the Men’s Health cover, it reads: “Add 15lb of muscle” and, right next door on the Women’s Health cover, it reads “5 ways to lose 15 lbs.”

-If we have to try this hard to make it true, maybe we’re not as different as we think we are.Lisa Wade, PhD is a professor at Occidental College.
-She is the author of American Hookup, a book about college sexual culture, and a textbook about gender.
+If we have to try this hard to make it true, maybe we’re not as different as we think we are.Lisa Wade, PhD is a Visiting Scholar at Tulane University.
+She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming Introduction to Sociology text.
 You can follow her on Twitter, Facebook, and Instagram.